Ken Aboh

-Kenneth Nchang Aboh (born 9 November 2004) is an English professional footballer who plays as a forward for Boston United on loan from club Norwich City.
+Kenneth Nchang Aboh (born 9 November 2004) is an English professional footballer who plays as a forward for Boston United, on loan from club Norwich City.

 Career

 Aboh began his career with Norwich City, turning professional in 2022, and after a prolific time with the youth team, signed a new contract with the club in July 2024.
 At the start of the 2024–25 season Aboh was praised by new Norwich manager Johannes Hoff Thorup, and attracted interest from lower league clubs, before he signed on loan for Stevenage in August 2024.
 Stevenage manager Alex Revell said he was "delighted" with the transfer, and Aboh made his debut within 24 hours of signing.
 Aboh returned to Norwich on 9 January 2025.

 In February 2025 he moved on loan to Colchester United.

 On 4 November 2025, Aboh joined National League club Boston United on an initial one-month loan deal.
+On 3 December 2025, the loan deal was extended until January.
+On 7 January 2026, it was extended by a further month.
+On 2 February 2026, the loan was extended until the end of the season.

+On 6 August 2026, he returned to Boston United on loan until the January transfer window.